-A Journey to Discover Yame, a Town of Crafts (2 days 1 night)
+Journey Through Yame, a Town of Crafts (1 night, 2 days)

-Walk the beautiful traditional townscape of Yame and enjoy an indigo-dyeing experience through this two-day one-night tour.
+Walk the beautiful traditional townscape of Yame and participate in an indigo dyeing experience on this one-night, two-day tour.

-This course is recommended for first-time visitors to Yame.
+This itinerary is recommended for first-time visitors to Yame.

 Sample